SunshineCommittee/SunshineCommittee.github.io/_articles/2019-05-03-playcraft-spring.md

 ## What's New in 2019?

 Since our last public showing, we've added a ton of features regarding procedural growth, plant interaction, and overall UX.
-If you can't make it to the event, you can also check out some of those features in action in our latest video, whic we've also used as our first-phase submission to Boston FIG. We hope to see you there later this year, as well.
+If you can't make it to the event, you can also check out some of those features in action in our latest video, which we've also used as our first-phase submission to Boston FIG. We hope to see you there later this year, as well.

 <iframe width="100%" height="315" src="https://www.youtube.com/embed/r6fwPkCOyX8" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>